coderofsalvation/kanban.bash/README.md

 commandline kanban #notetaking #todomanager #scriptable for teams/personal: CSV kanban for minimalist productivity hackers.

 > **WHY?** online issuetrackers are great for teams, but how to manage (personal) todo's on a crossrepo-, macro-, or micro-level?
 This is a very simple **powerful** tool to manage and measure productivity.
 Just store the
-CSV-file(s) on a repo, clouddrive or server and use it across teams. #symlinks #nestedkanbans
+CSV-file(s) inside repos, clouddrives and local filesystems. #teamfriendly #symlinktheplanet #nestedkanbans

 ## Install